Column chart in Yandex DataLens

 -

-If category values contain a lot of text, try to make it shorter so that chart signatures look neater.
+Labels.
+If the values of the categories contain lots of text, try to shorten it to make the labels look neater.
 You can use string functions in calculated fields or the

-If each column is a category rather than a time value, consider sorting the columns in ascending or descending order of the measure.
+Sorting.
+If each column is a category, not time, consider sorting the columns in ascending or descending order of the measure.
 This will make your chart look better and more informative.
 Sorting may also be helpful inside each column's subcategories.

 -